Hattie Alexander: Research

 Alexander's work aimed to advance research of infectious diseases and the biology of the microorganisms that cause meningitis in a time before antibiotics or vaccinations.
 Her research focused primarily on the mechanisms and effects of meningitis in children which at the time had a high mortality rate.
 Alexander started her studies by trying to identify the prognostic and diagnostic strategies of meningitis.
 She was able to successfully identify in one of her early studies the prognostic ability of cerebrospinal fluid in precipitin tests.
 Hattie noted that those with a positive precipitin test result had a higher rate of mortality than those with a negative result.

 In the wake of the development of an anti-pneumonia serum at New York's Rockefeller Institute, Alexander reported a cure rate for infants of 75% with influenzal meningitis in 1939.
 In the early 1940s, Alexander began researching Haemophilus influenzae (Hib) meningitis, at the time an almost invariably fatal disease in infants and young children.
 She started experimenting with rabbit serum and in 1939 she referenced in one of her research papers that the results looked promising for children.
 Alexander later experimented with sulfonamides and its effects on pyogenic meningitis.
 She concluded that sulfonamides are insufficient in treating meningitis alone, and those who were treated with sulfonamides and recovered only did due to the antibodies that they produced.
 These experiments led her to develop an improved antiserum for the disease; by combining rabbit serum therapy with the use of sulfa drugs.
 This combination became the lead treatment of meningitis until antibiotics.

 By developing standardized techniques for diagnosis and treatment, she and her associate Grace Leidy helped reduce the mortality rate from Hib from nearly 100 percent to less than 25 percent.
 Later, Alexander and Leidy studied the effect of antibiotics on Hib, finding streptomycin to be highly effective.
 The combined use of the antiserum, sulfa drugs, and antibiotics significantly lowered the mortality rate from Hib.

 In the course of her research on antibiotics, Alexander noted and reported the appearance of antibiotic-resistant strains of Hib.
 She concluded, correctly, that this was caused by random genetic mutations in DNA which were positively selected through evolution; she and Leidy demonstrated the occurrence of transformation in the Hib bacillus, leading to resistance.

 Awards and honors

 Alexander received numerous honors and awards for her work, including the E. Mead Johnson Award (1942), the Elizabeth Blackwell Award (1956), and the Oscar B. Hunter Memorial Award (1962).
-In 1963 was awarded Babies Hospital Distinguished Service Medal, and in 1964, she was elected president of the American Pediatric Society.
-She was the first women to be elected to this position.
+In 1963, she was awarded Babies Hospital Distinguished Service Medal, and in 1964, she was elected president of the American Pediatric Society.
+She was the first woman to be elected to this position.
 Even after her death, Hattie Alexander was honored for her service and accomplishments.
 Alexander received two honorary degrees: one from Goucher College and one from Wheaton College.